lskatz/mock-wgmlst-etoki/README.md

    * Each database has been initialized into chunks of files of at most 500k lines to avoid having huge files
    * These need to be concatenated later at time of use

+# Initial results and thoughts

+* tar.gz file is still huge at 161M.
+Might want to make one repo per schema.
+* automatic tar.gz files on github would be made with versions/tags
+* Might want to exclude allele numbers to help with automated merging.
+Therefore, some other process would have to have to assign alleles.
+Alternatively, EToKi would have to be modified to read a database with no allele numbers and with only the hash and locus.
+Or else, it would have to be a manual process.
+* Would need to make good instructions to others on how to accept pull request so that this can be democratized.
+* Would need some kind of unit testing for basic sanity checks especially on pull requests.